 - Provides \$227.3 million ongoing General Fund to support a 5% base increase.
 Requires report on how funds were spent, and language indicating legislative support for prioritizing spending on represented employees. - Sets an enrollment target of 4,057 additional full-time equivalent students in 2023-24 and includes language to create a settle-up process that will provide additional funding if the enrollment target is exceeded, or reduced funding if the target is missed. - Approves the Governor's Budget and May Revise proposal to shift \$329.8 million one-time General Fund for various capital projects from General Fund to CSU-issued bonds, and includes \$27 million ongoing General Fund to support the debt service on those bonds.
 Continues \$75 million one-time General Fund to support CSU University Farms. - Approves the May Revise proposal to shift \$201 million in support for capital outlay projects at Cal Poly Humboldt from General Fund to CSU bonds.
 Provides \$16 million ongoing General Fund to cover debt service payments for these projects. - Approves the May Revise proposal to shift \$655 million in support for student housing projects from General Fund to CSU bond funding.
-Provides \$45 million ongoing General Fund to cover debt service payments for these projects. - Approves placeholder trailer bill language to approve CSU student housing projects. - Approves the May Revise proposal to provide \$3.1 million ongoing General Fund to support the CSU Chico Human Identification Lab, which would be constructed using CSU bonds. - Adopts budget bill language to require campuses to develop data sharing agreements with counties to improve student access to the Cal Fresh program.
+Provides \$45 million ongoing General Fund to cover debt service payments for these projects. - Approves placeholder trailer bill language approving the Sacramento State, San Jose State and Stanislaus State student housing projects. - Approves the May Revise proposal to provide \$3.1 million ongoing General Fund to support the CSU Chico Human Identification Lab, which would be constructed using CSU bonds. - Adopts placeholder trailer bill language to require campuses to develop data sharing agreements with counties to improve student access to the Cal Fresh program. - Adopts budget bill language to make changes to the Project Rebound program, including to distribute funding to campuses based on program participation. - Provides \$5 million one-time General Fund to increase support for student basic needs. - Provides \$3 million one-time General Fund to support the Cal Fresh Outreach Research Hub at the Center for Healthy Families at Chico State University. - Provides \$3.5 million one-time General Fund to support increased mental health services for students.